 Zeynep successfully defended her dissertation in November 2014, entitled: "Civil-Military Relations in Israel and Turkey: A Comparative Study on Military Interventions."
 Part of her research was conducted at the Moshe Dayan Center at Tel Aviv University where she investigated the changes and continuities of Israeli security policy.
-She teaches a course on Israeli politics and society at the Middle East Technical University in Ankara, Turkey.
+Following graduation, she taught a course on Israeli politics and society at the Middle East Technical University in Ankara, Turkey.
 From 2016 to 2017 she was a visiting scholar at the Berkeley Institute for Jewish Law and Israel Studies at UC Berkeley School of Law.

 Ehud's dissertation "Settling to Win: Strategic Settlement Projects in Post Colonial Times" was successfully defended in 2010.
-In 2012, he commenced an appointment as assistant professor at Haifa University.
+In 2012, he commenced an appointment as assistant professor at the University of Haifa.
 His 2012 article was published in Foreign Affairs "What Happens After Israel Attacks Iran: Public Debate can Prevent a Strategic Disaster."
 Ehud was as a research fellow at the Harvard Kennedy School.
 He is a board member at Mitvim, the Israeli Institute for Regional Foreign Policies, and is also the founding co-director of the Haifa Research Center for Maritime Strategy.

 Rachel successfully defended her dissertation in 2013: "Configurations of Bi-Nationalism: The Transformation of Bi-nationalism in Palestine/Israel from the 1920s-Present."
 She served as associate director of the Schusterman Center from 2011 to 2018 and lectured in Brandeis' Hornstein Jewish Professional Leadership Program and in various adult education forums.
 She is now senior advisor and resident scholar at the Paul E. Singer Foundation.
 In October 2019, Rachel became the founding executive director of the Foundation To Combat Anti-Semitism.